gladys-pascual/my-money-back-end-transaction-service/README.md

 # Money-Me

 - The purpose of this code is to create and deploy a CRUD (Create, Read, Update and Delete) service for my money-me app.
-- I creatred and deployed AWS lambda functions and expose them as RESTful APIs using Amazon API Gateway.
+- I created and deployed AWS lambda functions and expose them as RESTful APIs using Amazon API Gateway.
 - I utilized a powerful Node.js middleware, middy, to make my development simpler.